vostok/zookeeper.docs/recipes/distributed-lock.md

     if (token == null) return;

     while (true)
     {
-        using var cts = new CancellationTokenSource(client.SessionTimeout / 2);

         if (!token.IsAcquired) break;

-        if (DoPartOfWorkSync(cts.Token))
+        if (DoPartOfWorkSync(token.CancellationToken))
             return;
     }
 }
 ```

-Here we use the fact that taking of the lock creates a sequential ephemeral node in ZooKeeper.
+Taking of the lock creates a sequential ephemeral node in ZooKeeper.
 Such node will persist until it is deleted or client session is expired.&#x20;

-After we've checked that lock is still being held, we should normally have no less than a `client.SessionTimeout` time to perform our actions before the next check is needed, though it is better to have a safety margin. `DoPartOfWorkSync` should complete its work not much later than cancellation is requested.
-It is also important to start the timer before checking the state of the lock.
+After we've checked that lock is still being held, we should normally have no less than a `client.SessionTimeout` time to perform our actions before the next check is needed. `DoPartOfWorkSync` should complete its work not much later than cancellation is requested.

 However, if client loses connection and shortly reestablishes it, client should try to delete created node.
-Hence there is no guarantee that lock will persist at least for `client.SessionTimeout.`
+Hence there is no guarantee that lock will persist for at least `client.SessionTimeout.`